Submitty/submitty.github.io/_docs/grader/queue.md

 that students provide contact information.
 The format of this contact information is flexible.
 You should inform your students of the recommended procedure for receiving remote tutoring help.
-You can do this in the customizable "Message to Students", and through other communication and lecture materials.
+You can do this in the customizable "Welcome Message", and through other communication and lecture materials.
 For example, students might be required to provide a phone number, email address, or remote meeting URL.